 Connecting your hearing aid to your iPhone improves sound quality by routing calls, videos, and music directly to your hearing aid.
 It also allows you to make hearing aid adjustments more easily using your phone.
 But how exactly do you pair your hearing aids to an iPhone?

-If you have compatible hearing aids, we’ll show you step by step how to pair, control, and troubleshoot using your iPhone.
+If you have compatible hearing aids, we’ll show you step-by-step how to pair, control, and troubleshoot using your iPhone.

 Pro Tip: Don’t have hearing aids that are compatible with your iPhone?
 Check out our list of the best hearing aids for iPhone users.
 You’ll be surprised by the senior-friendly features and tech.

 First, be sure to check whether your hearing aid is compatible with an iPhone.
 Most popular Bluetooth-enabled hearing aids will pair with an iPhone, but not all allow for a direct connection.
 Apple works with top hearing aid manufacturers to create what they call “Made for iPhone” or MFi hearing aids.
-There are many options from more than forty manufacturers, including Jabra Enhance, Signia, and Beltone.
+There are many options from over forty manufacturers, including Jabra Enhance, Signia, and Beltone.
 You can find a list of compatible hearing aids on Apple’s website.3

 To use Made for iPhone devices, you’ll need to have an iPhone 5 or later.
 You can also use any of these other Apple products: